Mpowa-IO/Documents/Whitepaper.md

 The use of estimates and modeling to generate environmental data can improve overall data quality, including accuracy and coverage, especially when models draw upon two or more sets of observations, such as field observations coupled with global satellite-based observations.
 Models may also incorporate administrative data or data resulting from statistical surveys or special projects.

-The main characteristics, advantages and disadvantages of these types of sources of environment statistics are discussed below.6
+The main characteristics, advantages and disadvantages of these types of sources of environment statistics are discussed below.